pseudo-security/slacksecrets/README.md

 `SlackSecrets` is a tool to discover sensitive information in Slack instances (access tokens, API keys, password hashes, etc.).
 It offers several modes,

 1. **Live monitoring** - Leverages the Real-Time Messaging API to scan messages as they're sent.
 1. **Historical** - Scans every message since the creation of the Slack workspace.
-This can be done with the web API or with Slack's "Export Data" feature.
+This can be done with the web API _or_ with Slack's "Export Data" feature.

+Secrets are matched according to YARA files located in the `slacksecrets/rules` directory.
+All YARA rules in the directory will be auto-detected, so additional rules can be easily added.
+The YARA rules also contain test cases in the `meta` tags to help ensure the rules are correctly matching text.

 ## Getting Started